nychealth/coronavirus-data/trends/Readme.md

 ### testrate-by-modzcta.csv

 This file contains the rate of molecular testing per 100,000 people, stratified by week and three different geographies: citywide, borough, modified ZIP Code Tabulation Area geographies (MODZCTA).
 The level of geography is indicated following the underscore (_) in each column heading.
-Please see the notes section for a description of MODZCTA ([Geography: Zip codes and ZCTAs](https://github.com/nychealth/coronavirus-data#geography-zip-codes-and-zctas)), and the different categories of COVID-19 tests ([Types of COVID-19 laboratory tests](https://github.com/nychealth/coronavirus-data#laboratory-testing)).
+Please see the key technical notes section for a description of MODZCTA ([Geography: Zip codes and ZCTAs](https://github.com/nychealth/coronavirus-data#geography-zip-codes-and-zctas)), and the different categories of COVID-19 tests ([Types of COVID-19 laboratory tests](https://github.com/nychealth/coronavirus-data#laboratory-testing)).
 The dates shown in this table reflect the date of specimen collection (i.e., when someone went to a healthcare provider for a test).

 People with a molecular test are aggregated by full-weeks starting each Sunday and ending on Saturday.
 For example, a person who had a nasal swab collected for molecular testing on Monday October 12 would be categorized as tested during the week ending October 17.
 A person tested twice in one week would only be counted once in that week.
 Therefore, the number of tests conducted in a week will differ from the number of people tested (as reported in other files) for the same week.

 ### percentpositive-by-modzcta.csv

 This file contains the percentage of people tested for COVID-19 with a molecular test who tested positive, stratified by week and three different geographies: citywide, borough, MODZCTA.
 The level of geography is indicated following the underscore (_) in each column heading.
-Please see the notes section for a description of MODZCTA ([Geography: Zip codes and ZCTAs](https://github.com/nychealth/coronavirus-data#geography-zip-codes-and-zctas)), and the different categories of COVID-19 tests ([Types of COVID-19 laboratory tests](https://github.com/nychealth/coronavirus-data#laboratory-testing)).
+Please see the key technical notes section for a description of MODZCTA ([Geography: Zip codes and ZCTAs](https://github.com/nychealth/coronavirus-data#geography-zip-codes-and-zctas)), and the different categories of COVID-19 tests ([Types of COVID-19 laboratory tests](https://github.com/nychealth/coronavirus-data#laboratory-testing)).
 The dates shown in this table reflect the date of specimen collection (i.e., when someone went to a healthcare provider for a test).

 People with a molecular test are aggregated by full-weeks starting each Sunday and ending on Saturday.
 For example, a person who had a nasal swab collected for molecular testing on Monday October 12 would be categorized as tested during the week ending October 17.
 A person tested twice in one week would only be counted once in that week.
 Therefore, the number of tests conducted in a week will differ from the number of people tested (as reported in other files) for the same week.

 ### caserate-by-modzcta.csv

 This file contains the rate of confirmed cases per 100,000 people, stratified by week and three different geographies: citywide, borough, MODZCTA.
 The level of geography is indicated following the underscore (_) in each column heading.
-Please see the notes section for a description of MODZCTA ([Geography: Zip codes and ZCTAs](https://github.com/nychealth/coronavirus-data#geography-zip-codes-and-zctas)).
+Please see the key technical notes section for a description of MODZCTA ([Geography: Zip codes and ZCTAs](https://github.com/nychealth/coronavirus-data#geography-zip-codes-and-zctas)).

 People with confirmed COVID-19 are categorized based on the date of diagnosis, and are aggregated by full-weeks starting each Sunday and ending on Saturday.
 For example, a person who was diagnosed with COVID-19 on Monday October 12 would be categorized as diagnosed during the week ending October 17.
 Note that sum of counts in this file may not match values in citywide tables because of records with missing geographic information.